Welcome to Rainbow Weaving Art!

 How are they woven?

-HANDWOVEN TEXTILE IS TO ACCEPT A SLOWER PACE – YOKO uses Japanese floor loom and table looms, which are both powered by hand and not electricity.
+HANDWOVEN TEXTILE IS TO ACCEPT A SLOWER PACE – YOKO uses a Japanese floor loom (called SAORI) and other table looms, which are both powered by hand and not electricity.

 I use traditional craft skills to make one off textiles that respect the balance of nature.